What’s Ultrasound Therapy in Physiotherapy? Effect, Indication, Contraindication

 Thermal effect of ultrasonic therapy

-Its most important physiological effect is the thermal or heating effect in the deep tissues.
+The most important physiological effect of ultrasound therapy is the thermal or heating effect in the deep tissues.
 This helps heal deeper tissue injuries by improving the blood supply around the region.
+The thermal effect includes5:

-Let us try to understand how ultrasound therapy produces heat in deeper-lying tissues.
+But, how does ultrasound therapy produce heat in deeper-lying tissues?

 We can calculate the loss of energy with this formula3: